Gastric Sleeve Surgery and Alcoholic Beverages: What Patients Should Know

-Patients who visit Dr. Fernando Garcia in Tijuana will receive ample information on what life is like after they undergo weight loss surgery.
+Patients who visit Tijuana Bariatrics will receive ample information on what life is like after they undergo weight loss surgery.
 Even safe, low-maintenance weight loss procedures like gastric sleeve surgery will involve changes to your life after, though many of them are easy adjustments that benefit your overall health.
 On this blog, we've previously looked at how your diet changes after gastric sleeve surgery as well as how your exercise routine may differ after gastric sleeve surgery.

 We receive many questions about drinking wine, beer, and spirits after undergoing bariatric surgery.
 Let's look into this issue right now.

 Can people who have undergone gastric sleeve drink alcoholic beverages?

 Yes, but it's important that they wait before having alcoholic beverages and that they avoid certain beverages as well.

 Weight loss surgery causes major changes to your body and your response to certain foods and beverages.
 Because of this, it's important that alcoholic beverages be slowly reintroduced into a person's diet, and that the bariatric surgery patient be conservative and mindful of any amount of alcohol consumed.

 Does alcohol affect bariatric surgery patients faster than non-patients?